msfragala/ssws/README.md

 ### reducible

 Creates a store that works as a reducer.
 Rather than methods to set or update state directly, it has a `dispatch` method to pass actions to the reducer.
 Reducers are immutable since `reducible` is a wrapper around `immutable`.
-The state that the reducer receives is a clone of the current state, like with `immutable().update`, reducers can return partial state updates or mutate the cloned state and return nothing.
+The state that the reducer receives is a clone of the current state, like with `immutable().update`, so reducers can return partial state updates or mutate the cloned state and return nothing.

 ```js
 import { reducible } from 'ssws';